A note about the COVID-19 pandemic:

 The Vercelli lab is studying the impact of asthma-inducing type-2 cytokines (primarily IL-13 ) and asthma-protective bacterial lysates on the expression of ACE2, the SARS-CoV-2 spike protein receptor on human airway epithelial cells.

 The Churko lab is exploring the impact that SARS-CoV-2 plays on the heart.
 Specifically, their lab is exploring drugs that can block and facilitate SARS-CoV-2 entry into the heart.

 The Cusanovich lab has been evaluating novel SARS-CoV-2 viral testing technologies that are cheaper, more scalable, and less resource-intensive than traditional assays.
-The group developed a sequencing-based assay called "Swab-Seq” that works on traditional swab samples, as well as less invasive saline gargle and saliva samples.
+The group evaluated a sequencing-based assay called "Swab-Seq” and adapted it for use with less invasive saline gargle samples.

 The Ledford lab has been working on a cross-departmental collaboration.
 A collaboration between the Drs.
 Ledford (CMM), Vercelli (CMM) and Kraft (DOM) shows that Surfactant Protein-A (SP-A) interacts with SARS-CoV-2.
 Early studies have shown that SP-A can bind to ACE2, the main receptor for SARS-CoV-2, which may prevent viral entry into respiratory cells and COVID infection.